Japoteurs: Plot

-A group of Japanese spies hijack a new prototype bombing plane by taking out the nighttime guards, hiding inside empty bomb shells, and emerging to take out and replace the pilots as the plane prepares for its maiden flight.
-While Clark Kent and Lois Lane are taking a tour of the bombing plane for the Daily Planet, Lois stows away in a locker.
+A group of Japanese spies hijack a new prototype bomber plane by taking out the nighttime guards, hiding inside empty bomb shells, and emerging to take out and replace the pilots as the plane prepares for its maiden flight.
+While Clark Kent and Lois Lane are taking a tour of the bomber plane for the Daily Planet, Lois stows away in a locker.

 When Lois emerges from her hiding place and heads to the cockpit, she notices that the Japanese spies have hijacked the plane.
 She calls for help on the radio, and fighter planes are sent to stop the hijackers.
 In response, the hijackers deploy a bomb, which stops the fighters from taking off.
 Clark Kent goes into an elevator and changes into Superman as it goes up to the roof.

 Superman enters the plane to stop the hijackers, but one of them has Lois tied up and threatens to drop her out through the bomb hatch.
 Superman jumps out of the plane and comes back in through the bomb hatch to save Lois.
 He unties her and fights the hijackers.
 One of them breaks the plane's controls, and the plane starts falling towards the city.
 Superman takes Lois down to the ground, then flies back up and catches the plane, bringing it to a safe landing right in the middle of the street.

 Later, Clark and Lois ride a rotating plane ride at an amusement park, but Lois says she would rather be with Superman.